twschan/CI_MS1_Tessa_Chan/TESTING.md

 2. Scroll down you find the information.
 [Screenshot show user story](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/testing/user-1.2.png)

+Expected result:
+1. To find images of projects she has done
+2. To find brief information about the designer

+Actual result: Both works as expected

+---
 *2. As a First Time Visitor, I want to easily find out information about the designer.*

 Feature: